-Costs must conform to any limitations or exclusions as set forth in OMB Circular A-21 (Cost Principles for Educational Institutions).
+Costs must conform to any limitations or exclusions as set forth in Uniform Guidance.
 Examples of generally unallowable costs under federal sponsorship include alcoholic beverages, entertainment costs, administrative and clerical salaries, telephone charges, postage, office supplies and memberships.
 If a charge is unallowable as a direct cost, it is also unallowable as a match or cost share expense.

 Non-governmental sponsors may apply different cost principles.
 PI’s should read the sponsor instructions carefully and consult with Management Accounting and Analysis for further advice.

 - Cost Accounting Standards

 - Indirect Costs/Facilities and Administrative Costs (F&A)

 - Budget Justification